rickardd/23-design-patterns/memento/readme.md

 ## Implementation

-Stores different editor states history to enable undo feature.
+This example demonstrates how an editor can save states in history to enable features like undo and moving in history.